 Certified Synergetic Play Therapist (SPT) • EMDR Level One • Integrated Somatic Trauma Therapy (IST) • TheraPlay Level One • Child Parent Psychotherapy (CPP) • Circle of Security (COS) • Marshak Interaction Model (MIM) • LGBTQIA+ Inclusive Care • (and more).

-Trauma (big and small) • Abuse • Neglect • Family Challenges • Transitions • Separation/Divorce • Attachment • Identities • Depression/Stuckness • Self-Esteem • Gender Affirming Care • Personal Growth • Eating Challenges • School Performance • Family, Childhood, Teens, Parenting • Anxiety • Grief/Loss • Mindful/Somatic • ADHD • Autism Spectrum • (and more).
+Trauma (big and small) • Abuse • Neglect • Family Challenges • Transitions • Attachment • Identities • Depression/Stuckness • Self-Esteem • Gender Affirming Care • Personal Growth • School Performance • Family, Childhood, Teens, Parenting • Anxiety • Grief/Loss • Mindful/Somatic • ADHD • Autism Spectrum • (and more).

 While I have extensive training in trauma, attachment, and creative expression, the most important component to therapy is my relationship with you.
 My intention is to collaborate with you, find what style fits best, and offer a navigating hand to walk alongside you through distressing times.
 Please feel free to ask me about any of my trainings!
+I recognize intersecting identities and how privilege(s) impact relationships.
+It’s with great consideration that I recognize how identities talk (or don’t talk) to each other, and I aim to be advocate for communities marginalized by systemic oppression.
 Therapy is YOUR space, so I ask all of my clients to have a willingness to share their discomfits, correct me when I am wrong, and form a genuine connection.

 Rates and Policies

 Insurance: BlueRaven DOES NOT accept insurance but can provide monthly Superbills if requested.
-I accept Victim Compensation in the First ad 17th Judicial District.
+I accept Victim Compensation in the First and 17th Judicial District.
 I also accept Second Wind Fund referrals.